How to Delete a WordPress Theme Completely ( 3 Simple Ways)

 It will ask for four things.

-Now, let’s see how you can create an FTP account using the cPanel.
+Let’s see how you can create an FTP account using the cPanel.
 The very first thing you need to do is, log in to your website’s control panel.
 There, you will see an option for creating FTP accounts.

 After finding it, create one FTP account.